Best Joo Chiat and Katong food places

 Image credit: @xingafood

 Situated in East Coast Road for more than 20 years, Al Forno is a posh Italian restaurant that dishes out tasty Italian favourites.
-With linguine pasta doused in a fiery cherry tomato sauce, and topped with a magnificent Boston lobster, it’s no surprise that the Linguine All’ Aragosta ($36++) is a favourite among many customers.
-Meat lovers would relish in the Costolette D’Agnello Alla Griglia ($36++), which features a juicy grilled rack of lamb, served with creamy mashed potatoes and refreshing mixed vegetables.
+With king prawn, fish fillet, and a dash of chilli in light pink sauce, it’s no surprise that the Spaghetti Al Forno ($28++) is a favourite among many customers.
+Meat lovers would relish the Costolette D’Agnello Alla Griglia ($36++), which features a juicy grilled rack of lamb, served with creamy mashed potatoes and refreshing mixed vegetables.

 Address: 400 East Coast Road, Singapore 428996